-Hukseflux SR30 provides a next-level solution to pyranometer operation in cold climates.
-Internal Recirculating Ventilation and Heating (RVH[TM]) technology (Figure 3) provides the advantages of external heating without the drawbacks.
-Heated air is ventilated between the inner and outer dome of the sensor, raising the sensor temperature evenly.
+Hukseflux SR30 provides a next level solution to pyranometer operation in cold climates.
+Internal Recirculating Ventilation and Heating (RVH^{TM}) technology (Figure 3) provides the advantages of external heating without the drawbacks.
+Heated air is ventilated throughout the sensor, raising the sensor temperature evenly.
 This prevents ice accumulation while reducing thermal offsets caused by a dome-sensor temperature difference.
 Also, because the heated air is recirculated, the required heating power is much lower: 2 W versus a typical 10 W for external ventilation.
 This combination makes SR30 a very attractive and versatile sensor for operation in cold environments.